Olive Thomas: Funeral

 On September 29, 1920, an Episcopal funeral service for Thomas was held at St. Thomas Episcopal Church in New York City.
-According to The New York Times, police escorts were needed at the event, for the entire church was crowded with “hundreds” of fellow actors, other invited attendees, as well as a horde of curious onlookers.
-Several women are reported to have fainted during the ceremony, and several men had their hats crushed in the rush to view the casket.
+According to The New York Times, police escorts were needed at the event, as the church was crowded with "hundreds" of fellow actors and other invited attendees, as well as a horde of curious onlookers.
+Several women were reported to have fainted during the ceremony, and several men had their hats crushed in the rush to view the casket.
 Thomas is interred in a crypt at the Woodlawn Cemetery in The Bronx.